smshehryar/FashionMNIST/README.md

-# Fashion MNIST - Keras
+# Fashion MNIST Classifier - Keras
 Basic classifier made with the Keras library for the fashion MNIST dataset

 - ReLU on hidden layers